-When invoked, scons looks for a file named SConstruct in the current directory and reads the build configuration from that file (other names are allowed, see the section called "SConscript Files" for more information).
-The SConstruct file may specify subsidiary configuration files by calling the SConscript function.
+When invoked, scons looks for a file named SConstruct in the current directory and reads the build configuration from that file (other names are allowed, see the section called "SConscript Files" and the -f option for more information).
+The build may be structured in a hierarchical manner: the SConstruct file may specify subsidiary configuration files by calling the SConscript function, and these may, in turn, do the same.
 By convention, these subsidiary files are named SConscript, although any name may be used.
 As a result of this naming convention, the term SConscript files is used to refer generically to the complete set of configuration files for a project (including the SConstruct file), regardless of the actual file names or number of such files.
+A hierarchical build is not recursive - all of the SConscript files are processed in a single pass, although each is processed in a separate context so as not to interfere with one another.
+SCons provides mechanisms for information to be shared between SConscript files when needed.